BestJuly/LLCNN/README.md

 # LLCNN
 This is the training code for [LLCNN: A convolutional neural network for low-light image enhancement](https://ieeexplore.ieee.org/abstract/document/8305143).
-The code can be used in caffe, which supports SSIM loss.
+The code can be used in caffe.
+The official version of caffe may not support SSIM loss function.
+You need to add SSIM loss layer or just use [this](https://github.com/onalbach/caffe-deep-shading).

 ## Network Architecture
 We use one convolutional layer to do pre-processing and another convolutional layer to fuse feature maps and generate the output image.
 Several special-designed convolutional modules are placed between these two convolutional layers.